As a husband and wife team, we're always on the lookout for fresh, interesting, and unique finds!

 Every work of Inuit Art is individually hand-crafted for our enjoyment.

 All works of Inuit Art are done using hands-on skills passed from generation-to-generation.

 As this is only one of our "several" interests and hobbies, we never seem to have enough to post every offering online!
 To make things easy for our clients, we list our offerings exclusively on the E-bay Canada Marketplace.
 Browse our art offerings below!

-Thanks for visiting, and regardless of where you find yourself "wandering" today, make it a fantastic day!
+Thanks for visiting, and regardless of where you wander today, make it a fantastic day!

 OUR GALLERY | AVAILABLE FOR PURCHASE